 Withdrawals are recorded by the Registrar's Office only after receipt of an authorized course withdrawal.

-In general, faculty grades are due at the Registrar's Office 48 hours after each course's final examination.
+In general, faculty grades are due at the Advising and Registration Center 48 hours after each course's final examination.

 Pass/No Pass Option